 Team inspects the manhole that connects toilet to sewer lines

 DESECE staff and beneficiaries attended Kitale National show.
-Both the teams were privileged to learn new technologies in farming business, marketing and processing industries.
-Staff members and beneficiaries are putting now in practice the information obtained from the show with different exhibitors.
+Both teams were privileged to learn new technologies in farming business, marketing and processing industries.
+Staff members and beneficiaries are putting now into practice the information obtained from the show with different exhibitors.

 DESECE staff interested in gathering information